Eldgjá

 Eruption Ends

-After six years, the eruption ceases, leaving behind a transformed highland landscape.
+After approximately six years of activity, the eruption ceases, leaving behind a fundamentally transformed highland landscape and climate impacts that persist for years.

 📜 Historical Evidence

 The Eldgjá eruption is documented in medieval Icelandic sagas and chronicles.
-Ice core data from Greenland confirms the massive sulfur dioxide emissions, and the eruption may have contributed to climate cooling across the Northern Hemisphere during the 10th century.
+Ice core data from Greenland confirms the massive sulfur dioxide emissions (producing sulphuric aerosols), and the eruption contributed to significant climate cooling and crop failures across the Northern Hemisphere during the 10th century.
+The total lava volume of 19.6 km³ makes this the largest effusive eruption in recorded history.

 Environmental Impact